-To contact the hall look at their Facebook page or email: fetlarhallbookings@gmail.com
+To contact the hall email: fetlarhallbookings@gmail.com

 Fetlar Interpretive Centre

 The Fetlar Interpretive Centre, run by the Fetlar Museum Trust is open between May and September.
 It has displays about local history and culture, a shop and offers access to archives for research and access to wifi.